sb255/Getting-started-with-GIT/Readme.md

 </br>

 </br>

-HEAD: HEAD is actually your current commit, or you can say it is your latest commit.</br>
+>`HEAD`: HEAD is actually your current commit, or you can say it is your latest commit.</br>
-Origin: The remote repository is known as origin, which is present on the GitHub account.
+`Origin`: The remote repository is known as origin, which is present on the GitHub account.

 </br>
 </br>